Subscribe to our mailing list

-The Committee on Seismology and Geodynamics (COSG) serves as the focal point for community discussion and community-agency interaction on issues related to the structure, dynamics, and evolution of the Earth.
+The Committee on Seismology and Geodynamics (COSG) was established in 2000 and serves as the focal point for community discussion and community-agency interaction on issues related to the structure, dynamics, and evolution of the Earth.
 The mission of the committee is to organize and oversee studies, workshops, and forums that will:

 - foster and encourage understanding of the structure, dynamics and evolution of the Earth;